 I’m not a big fan of participation trophies…I don’t like the idea that you get a trophy for just showing up.
-To me, trophies should be about accomplishments, not rewards that have no real meaning.
+Trophies should be about accomplishments, not rewards that have no real meaning.
 Participation trophies, while making everyone “feel good, ” send a message to our kids that I find a bit conflicting with the reality of life, and this is why.

 I realize to some this may sound a little overboard.
 But I never want my kids to feel entitled to an award just because they participated.
-I want them to feel that sense of accomplishment that comes from working really hard to earn an award.
+I want them to feel that sense of accomplishment that comes from working really hard to earn that award.
 And if they never earned a trophy, it wouldn’t bother me one bit.
-It’s OK to just do something for enjoyment!
+It’s okay to just do something for enjoyment.

 How do you feel about participation trophies?